HMS Naiad (1797)

 HMS Naiad was a Royal Navy fifth-rate frigate that served in the Napoleonic Wars.
 She was built by Hall and Co. at Limehouse on the Thames, launched in 1797, and commissioned in 1798.
 She served in the French Revolutionary and Napoleonic Wars, and her last actions occurred in 1824–5.
 She was paid off in 1826.
 She then served for many years in Latin America as a coal depot, first for the Royal Navy and then for the Pacific Steam Navigation Company.
 She was broken up in 1898, 101 years after her launching.

 Design

 Naiad was built to a design by Sir William Rule.
-She was an expanded version of his Amazon-class frigates.
+She was an expanded version of his Amazon-class frigates of 1795.
+Rule's original Amazon class were 32-gun, 12-pounder, frigates of 677 tons (bm), built between 1771 and 1782.
+In need of a larger frigate, in 1794, the Admiralty asked for a 36-gun, 18-pounder version.
+Originally intended as a series of four, by the time the first one, HMS Amazon, had been launched in 1795, Rule had already drawn up plans for Naiad.

+Work began in September 1795 at Limehouse when Naiad's keel of 122 ft was laid down.
+As built, her dimensions were 147 ft 0 in along the gun deck with a beam of 39 ft 5 in and a depth in hold of 13 ft 9 in, making her 1,018 91/94 tons burthen (bm).

+Naiad was a 38-gun fifth rate, built to carry a main battery of twenty-eight 18 pdr long guns on her gun deck, two 9 pdr on the quarterdeck and two on the forecastle.
+She additionally carried fourteen 32 pdr carronades, ten on the quarterdeck and four on the forecastle.